The TCS NQT Exam Structure, Explained Section by Section

 The TCS National Qualifier Test is one of the widest doors into an IT career in India.
 Here is a clear, section-by-section breakdown of what it tests and how to prepare.

-The TCS National Qualifier Test — the NQT — is one of the widest doors into an IT career in India.
-It is used as an entry test not only for TCS itself but as a qualifying score many companies look at.
+The TCS National Qualifier Test (the NQT) is one of the widest doors into an IT career in India.
+It is used as an entry test not only for TCS itself but as a qualifying score many other companies look at.
 That reach makes it worth understanding properly instead of walking in and hoping.
-This is a section-by-section breakdown of what the test measures and how to prepare for each part.
+The part most candidates get wrong is that the NQT is scored section by section, so the ability you skip practising is usually the one that decides your result.

-A note before we start: TCS refreshes the NQT pattern periodically, and the exact number of questions and time limits can shift between cycles.
-Always confirm the current pattern on the official TCS iON page before your slot.
-What does *not* change much is the skill mix — and that is what you can prepare for today.
+TCS refreshes the NQT pattern periodically, so the exact question counts, time limits and sectional cut-offs move between cycles.
+Confirm those on the official TCS iON National Qualifier Test page before your slot.
+The skill mix underneath is far more stable, and that is what you can start drilling today.

 The NQT is a timed, sectional test taken online.
 The core cognitive part measures three broad abilities, and for technical roles there is a programming component on top.
 Think of it in two layers: